 I made a face.
 “Yeah, I heard that.
 And yes, we were under stress.
 It was a gang house.
 Salvadorans.
 I was there to arrest a suspect I’d been after for two months.
 Guy was into Santeria in a big way.
+You should’ve seen what he did to people.
 But it’s not like you and I haven’t been in half a dozen situations way worse than that.”

 He nodded in understanding, looking down at his coffee.
 “The shotgun.”

 “Honestly, the shit with Cormack was pretty routine,” I explained.
 “I was at the door.
 We were about to move.
 Next thing I know, I’m on the ground, convulsing.
 Cormack and the others went in.”

 I paused.
 “And I wasn’t there to clear my side of the house.
 Cormack got shot.
 Face all messed up.
 Never gonna walk again.”

 Craig let me go at my own pace.
 He sat there and listened.